 The district has seven calendar days to respond to a request for an IEE.
 The school may not unreasonably delay an IEE, and it must consider the results of the IEE when determining eligibility or developing your child’s IEP.

-How many IEEs can be requested?
+How many independent evaluations can be requested?

 You have a right to only one IEE at public expense each time the school conducts an evaluation of your child and you disagree with the findings of that evaluation.
 You always have the right to have your child evaluated independently at your own expense.